redmix-run/redmix/docs/docs/graphql.md

     "posts": [
       {
         "id": 1,
-        "title": "A little more about Redmix"
+        "title": "A little more about Cedar"
       },
       {
         "id": 2,